ubc-library-rc/gephi-palladio/08_Gephi_hands_on_activity.md

 Gephi has 3 main screens:

-Overview: where we can explore the graph visually
+1.Overview: where we can explore the graph visually

-Data Laboratory: provides an "Excel" table view of the data in network
+2.Data Laboratory: provides an "Excel" table view of the data in network

-Preview: where we polish the visualization before exporting it as a pictue or pdf
+3.Preview: where we polish the visualization before exporting it as a pictue or pdf

 What we see here is the Overview.